mindspore-ai/docs/docs/lite/docs/source_en/advanced/micro.md

 After generating model inference code, you need to obtain the `Micro` lib on which the generated inference code depends before performing integrated development on the code.

 The inference code of different platforms depends on the `Micro` lib of the corresponding platform.
 You need to specify the platform via the micro configuration item `target` based on the platform in use when generating code, and obtain the `Micro` lib of the platform when obtaining the inference package.
-You can download the [Release Version](https://www.mindspore.cn/lite/docs/en/master/use/downloads.html) of the corresponding platform from the MindSpore official website.
+You can download the [Release Version](https://www.mindspore.cn/lite/docs/en/master/use/downloads.html) of the corresponding platform from the MindSpore Lite official website.

 In chapter [Generating Model Inference Code](#generating-model-inference-code), we obtain the model inference code of the Linux platform with the x86_64 architecture.
 The `Micro` lib on which the code depends is the release package used by the conversion tool.
 In the release package, the following content depended by the inference code: